Infant and Toddler Children

 Infants (0-12 months)

-Motor: Encouraged to meet developmental milestones by providing the space for movement activates.
+Motor: Encouraged to meet developmental milestones by providing the space for movement activities.

 Language: Encouraged to repeat sounds and respond to their name.
 Sign language is introduced.

-Science/Math: Encouraged to use five senses to discover the world around them by taking walks outside when weather permits.
+Science/Math: Encouraged to use five senses to discover the world around them.

 Creativity: Children are introduced to paint and crayons, while closely supervised.
 Music is played at various times throughout the day.

-Motor: Provide opportunities to strengthen their muscles through movement activates and promote hand eye coordination.
+Motor: Provide opportunities to strengthen their muscles through movement activities and promote hand eye coordination.

 Language: Encouraged to increase vocabulary, repeat words, and enjoy books/stories.